Dataset basics: read, access, modify, write#

 There are three categories of elements:

 • Repeating group elements such as (60xx,3000) Overlay Data (not found in this dataset).
-Repeating group elements are also registered in the official DICOM Standard, however they have a group number defined over a range rather than a fixed value.
+Repeating group elements are also registered in the official DICOM Standard, however they have a tag with a group number defined over a range rather than a fixed value.
 For example, there may be multiple Overlay Data elements at a given level of the dataset as long as each has its own unique group number; 0x6000, 0x6002, 0x6004, or any even value up to 0x601E.

 For all element categories, we can access a particular element in the dataset through its tag, which returns a DataElement instance: